Blog / Travel

 -

-I no longer want to travel due to a known event, can I cancel my Budget Direct Insurance travel policy whenever I want?
+I no longer want to travel due to a known event, can I cancel my Budget Direct Insurance travel insurance policy whenever I want?

-As long as no claims were made or reported since the start of the policy period, Annual Plan policies can be cancelled at any time, but will incur a cancellation fee.
+As long as no claims were made or reported after the start of the policy period, Annual Plan policies can be cancelled at any time, but will incur a cancellation fee.
 For more information, please refer to Travel Insurance FAQs.

 -